Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras

-The second difficulty is that in the formal world not all derivations come from tangents of automorphisms.
+The third difficulty is that in the formal world not all derivations come from tangents of automorphisms.
 To be more precise, we are not allowed to take translation of origin as in the smooth or analytic world.
 We resolve this problem by proving a bootstrapping lemma on Jacobi ideals (see Proposition \ref{Bootstrapping}).

+The paper is organized as follows.
 In Section \ref{sec:Pre}, we collect basic notations and results on noncommutative differential calculus.
 In particular, the definition of Jacobi algebra for path algebra (resp. complete path algebra) are presented in Definition \ref{superpotential-free} (resp. in Definition \ref{superpotential-complete}).
-Section \ref{sec:Proof} is devoted to the proof of Theorem B. In Section \ref{sec:app}, we recall the definitions of complete Ginzburg dg-algebras and Calabi-Yau algebras, and prove Theorem A.
+Section \ref{sec:Proof} is devoted to the proof of Theorem \ref{mainthm-MY}.
+In Section \ref{sec:CY-Ginzdg}, we recall the definitions of complete Ginzburg dg-algebras and Calabi-Yau algebras, and prove Theorem \ref{mainthm-rigidity}.